ReggieVW/cvat-docs/manual/automatic_annotations.md

 <b>Note: the default models provided (for e.g., Person reidentification & SiamMask) are often not well trained.
 Try to use other models instead. </b>

-# Automatic annotation Person bounding boxes
+# Automatic annotation person bounding boxes

 ## YOLO-v5 and Person reidentification